 Simultaneously edit in more than one location in the editor

-If you've ever ran into a case where you wanted to quickly change variable names or multiple loop conditions - you can use Multi-Edit to set virtual carets that all behave the same.
+If you've ever ran into a case where you wanted to quickly change variable names or multiple loop conditions - you can use this extension to set virtual carets that all behave the same.

 Hi, I need to do partial selection for multiple lines but I couldn't get it to work.